HomeUS Coins1943-D Lincoln Copper Cent : A Collector's Guide

 Obverse:

 Litvak-American artist Victor David Brenner’s portrait of Abraham Lincoln depicts the president from the shoulder up.
 Lincoln is dressed in a period suit and is wearing a bow tie.
-Brenner’s initials V.D.B. appear in Lincoln’s shoulder truncation.
-At the top of the design wrapping around the rim is the motto IN GOD WE TRUST.
+Brenner’s initials, V.D.B., appear in Lincoln’s shoulder truncation.
+At the top of the design, wrapping around the rim, is the motto IN GOD WE TRUST.
 The word LIBERTY appears behind Lincoln’s neck, on the left side of the coin.
-The date 1943 appears slightly lower, in front of Lincoln’s portrait, on the coin’s right side.
+The date 1943 appears slightly lower, positioned in front of Lincoln’s portrait, on the right side of the coin.
 Below the date is the mintmark D for Denver.

 Reverse: